melintea/kpcdumper/README.md

 ## Caveats

 - The thread calling ```dump_core``` will wait until the dump completes.
-  Other threads in the application will continue running for a few jiffies after the call until the module SIGSTOPs the program.
+  Other threads in the application will continue running for a few jiffies after that call is entered, until the module SIGSTOPs the program.
 - YMMV with different kernel versions.
 - Secure Boot, ```selinux``` and such might interfere with.